imxuyu/imxuyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Yu Xu (徐榆), currently a Ph.D. student in Computer Application Technology at **University of Chinese Academy of Sciences**, supervised by Prof. [Juan Cao](https://scholar.google.com/citations?user=fSBdNg0AAAAJ) and Dr. [Fan Tang](https://scholar.google.com/citations?user=PdKElfwAAAAJ).
+I am Yu Xu (徐榆), a Ph.D. student in Computer Application Technology at **University of Chinese Academy of Sciences**, supervised by Prof. [Juan Cao](https://scholar.google.com/citations?user=fSBdNg0AAAAJ) and Dr. [Fan Tang](https://scholar.google.com/citations?user=PdKElfwAAAAJ).

 Currently, I am a Research Intern at **ByteDance**, working on unified multimodal video generation research.
 Prior to this, I was a Research Intern at **Tencent Hunyuan**, where I worked on unified image generation models research.